Pre-trial motions request that the court take a specific action. They’re an important criminal defense tool.

 A motion is an application for an order from the court.
 Wis.
 Stat. sec.
 971.30(1).
 Unless the court otherwise specifies, motions must:

-- Contain a caption setting forth the name of the court, the venue, the title of the action, the file number, a denomination of the party seeking the order or relief and a brief description of the type of order or relief sought;
+- Secondly, contain a caption setting forth the name of the court, the venue, the title of the action, the file number, a denomination of the party seeking the order or relief and a brief description of the type of order or relief sought;

-- State with particularity the grounds for the motion and the order or relief sought.
+- And finally, state with particularity the grounds for the motion and the order or relief sought.

 What are the different kinds of motions?